Gunn-Rita Dahle Flesjå: Professional career in detail

 Gunn-Rita was able to achieve an excellent fitness foundation during the winter preceding the season of 2014.
 She showed excellent shape and performance in the first WC race in Pietermaritzburg (SA) in April, finishing second, only a few seconds behind the winner, Jolanda Neff.

 Gunn-Rita won many international races and scored top three in all WC races she participated in during the season 2014.
 She was one of the favorites for the European Championship in St. Wendel, but became sick the week before.
 She was also considered one of the favourites at the end of season World Championship XCO at Hafjell, Norway, but experienced one of these terrible days on the bike and only managed a top-ten place.

-Gunn-Rita is definitely the cyclist in the world that has done most promotion work in Asia during the last 10 years, and the autumn of 2014 was no exception.
-First five days in China in September followed by a ten-day trip to Taiwan in the beginning of November.
+Gunn-Rita was among the cyclists most active in promoting the sport in Asia during the 2000s and 2010s.
+In 2014, she spent five days in China in September, followed by a ten-day visit to Taiwan in November.